ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Selling of CD keys or links to grey area merchants like G2A is a Code of Conduct violation.
 * Discussion of piracy of any games, let alone ours, is a Code of Conduct violation.
 * Aggressive spamming is a Code of Conduct violation.

+## Voice and Video Chat

+All policies listed apply to voice and video chat.

+You may not record, log, or keep copies of discussions of anyone in voice or video chat for any reason and not done under coercion and duress, without both the explicit written consent of all parties in the chat at the time (two-party consent); and the authorization of the moderation team. **Anyone found recording voice or video chat without abiding by these terms will be subject to severe disciplinary action WITHOUT WARNING.**

 ## Don't Be a Troll